- 1 Skansen’s Christmas Market, Stockholm, Sweden

 The Best Christmas Markets in Europe Worth Planning a Trip Around

-We can't think of anything more quintessentially Christmassy than a stroll through a European holiday market.
+We can't think of anything more quintessentially wintery than a stroll through a European Christmas market.
 Here, we list the 13 best across the continent, from London to Prague and beyond.

 Skansen’s Christmas Market, Stockholm, Sweden